Thakurta metric does not describe a cosmological black hole: Introduction

-Primordial black holes~\cite{Carr:1974nx,Carr:1975qj} have attracted intense attention as it has been revealed that a considerable fraction of binary black holes discovered by gravitational wave observations by LIGO and Virgo have masses in the range of several tens of solar masses.
+Primordial black holes (PBHs)~\cite{Carr:1974nx,Carr:1975qj} have attracted intense attention as it has been revealed that a considerable fraction of binary black holes discovered by gravitational wave observations by LIGO and Virgo have masses in the range of several tens of solar masses.
 In fact, it is proposed that such very massive black holes might be of cosmological origin~\cite{Sasaki:2016jop,Clesse:2016vqa,Bird:2016dcv}.
-Recently, from the data observed by LIGO and Virgo, Franciolini et al.~\cite{Franciolini:2021tla} has concluded that the evidence for a primordial population is decisively favored compared to the null hypothesis.
-To discuss the physical properties of primordial black holes, Boehm et al.~\cite{Boehm:2020jwd} and Picker~\cite{Picker:2021jxl} adopt the Thakurta metric~\cite{Thakurta1983,Faraoni:2018xwo}.
+Recently, in the data observed by LIGO and Virgo, Franciolini et al.~\cite{Franciolini:2021tla} searched for a subpopulation of PBHs and found that the statistical evidence significantly depends on the assumed astrophysical models.

+To discuss the physical properties of PBHs, Boehm et al.~\cite{Boehm:2020jwd} and Picker~\cite{Picker:2021jxl} adopt the Thakurta metric~\cite{Thakurta1983,Faraoni:2018xwo}.
 These works are criticized by H\"{u}tsi et al.~\cite{Hutsi:2021nvs} as this spacetime entails accretion history which is highly unlikely from a physical point of view.
 This controversy continues by a further comment~\cite{Boehm:2021kzq} and a reply~\cite{Hutsi:2021vha}.
+In a recent article~\cite{Kobakhidze:2021rsh}, the authors have claimed that the Thakurta spacetime admits a future outer trapping horizon in the Painlev\'{e}-Gullstrand-like coordinates, so that it may be interpreted as a cosmological black hole.

-In this letter, we terminate the controversy on the Thakurta metric to turn the discussion to the right direction to seek for a mathematical model of primordial black holes.
+In this letter, we terminate the controversy on the Thakurta metric to turn the discussion to the right direction to seek for a mathematical model of PBHs.
+Although some of the main results in this letter are included in~\cite{Mello:2016irl}, where the causal structures of the Thakurta metric are properly analyzed in more general contexts, we will also study the energy conditions of the corresponding matter field and the properties of a trapping horizon in more detail.
+Furthermore, we will point out an error in the contradictory argument in Ref.~\cite{Kobakhidze:2021rsh}.
 Note that the Thakurta metric is different from McVittie's solutions~\cite{Faraoni:2018xwo,McVittie:1933zz}, whose causal structures are analyzed in detail in~\cite{Nolan:1998xs,Nolan:1999kk,Nolan:1999wf,Kaloper:2010ec}.
-We use the units in which $c=G=1$ and follow the notation in Wald~\cite{wald1983}.
+Our conventions for curvature tensors are $[\nabla _\rho ,\nabla_\sigma]V^\mu ={{\cal R}^\mu }_{\nu\rho\sigma}V^\nu$ and ${\cal R}_{\mu \nu }={{\cal R}^\rho }_{\mu \rho \nu }$.
+The signature of the Minkowski spacetime is $(-,+,+,+)$, and Greek indices run over all spacetime indices.
+We use the units in which $c=G=1$.